TPC Sawgrass Stadium Course: Is it Worth $600 Green Fees?

 It became a quest for survival, and if you were able to get the distance right and leave it within 4 feet?
 It felt like a win.

-On the back, it was possible to finally get a sense of the speed and close putts and good scores became much more prevalent.
+On the back, it was possible to finally get a sense of the speed.
+Close putts and good scores became much more prevalent.

 Personal Favorite Holes at TPC Sawgrass